 - Next, move to the area on the right and select the Check for Updates option.

-- If a new update is available, click the Download & Install all button to start the update’s local installation when it has finished downloading locally.
+- If a new update is available, click the Download & Install all button to start the update’s local installation after it has finished downloading locally.

-- Restart your computer and check to see whether the problem is still present after doing everything else.
+- Restart your computer and check to see whether the problem is still present.